dmitrybelyakov/gitlab-docker-execturor/README.md

 Your exact CI scenario is executed by the runner as an Ansible playbook ran against your target server(s).

-In order to set up CI for your GitLab project you will first need to set up a few secrets invected via environment variables.
+In order to set up CI for your GitLab project you will first need to set up a few secrets injected via environment variables.
 Go to your project > Settings > CI/CD > Environment variables and set:

   * `PROVISIONER_CHECKOUT_KEY` private key that is allowed to checkout provisioner playbooks
   * `PROVISIONER_GIT_URL` git repository containing playbooks